 Fast Facts about Farmington, New Mexico

 Farmington in the northwest corner of New Mexico is the commercial hub of the Four Corners, a growing community of 45,000 which swells to 150,000 shoppers on weekends.
-The metro area of about 115,000 includes Aztec and Bloomfield, Kirkland and Fruitland.
+The metro area of about 115,000 includes Aztec and Bloomfield, Kirtland and Fruitland.

 Farmington is approximately 400 miles from Phoenix, Denver, and Salt Lake City.
 Albuquerque and Santa Fe are 180 miles to the southeast.
 The Navajo Nation lies west of Farmington, The Ute Mountain Indian Reservation is to the NW, and the Southern Ute Indian and the Jicarillo Apache Reservations are to the NE.